hoelzer-lab/hypro/README.md

 |**-m**|**--modus**|Choose the modus of prokkaX to search all hypothetical proteins (full) or leave those out which gained partial information (restricted).
 The dinstinction of fully un-annotated and partial annotated hypothetical proteins was observed for uniprot hits.
 Options: [full, restricted]|
 ## Output

 prokkaX loads all necessary data for the extension automatically.
-For that, it stores all needed information in the **-o/--output** PATH.
-Here it creates a directory called
+For that, it stores all needed information in the **-o/--output** PATH. in PATH, it creates the following directories:

-**prokkaX** - main directory, all files needed by prokkaX stored in here

-In here, it will create the following subdirectories:

 **db** - stores the databases you have chosen, each in an own directory